Teriks/pake/docs/source/multitasking.rst

         with ctx.multitask() as mt:

-            # Apply sync_call to every argument
+            # Apply sync_call to every command
-            # list in the compiler_args list with map,
+            # in the compiler_commands list with map,
             # and force execution of the returned generator
             # by passing it to a list constructor